yeoldegrove/osism.github.io/docs/advanced-guides/testbed.md

 ### Software

 * `make` must be installed on the system
+* `yq` must be installed on the system. [yq](https://github.com/mikefarah/yq) is a portable command-line YAML, JSON, XML, CSV, TOML and properties processor.
 * Ansible in a current version must be installed and usable on the local workstation.
 Currently Ansible 8 is supported.
   Information on installing Ansible can be found in the [Ansible documentation](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html)